 \section{Introduction}

-A harmonic curve (or Chebyshev curve) is defined to be a curve which admits a parametrization $x=T_a(t), \, y= T_b(t), \, z=T_c(t)$ where $a$, $b$ and $c$ are relatively coprime integers and $T_n(t)$ are the classical Chebyshev polynomials defined by $T_n(\cos t) = \cos nt.$ A harmonic knot is a non singular harmonic curve.
-In 1897 Comstock proved that a harmonic curve is a knot if and only if $a,b,c$ are pairwise coprime integers (\cite{Com,KP3,FF}). \pn We observed in \cite{KP1} that the trefoil can be parametrized by Chebyshev polynomials: $x=T_3(t);\, y=T_4(t);\,z= T_5(t)$.
+A harmonic curve (or Chebyshev curve) is defined to be a curve which admits a parametrization $x=T_a(t), \, y= T_b(t), \, z=T_c(t)$ where $t \in \RR ,$ $a$, $b$ and $c$ are integers, and $T_n(t)$ are the Chebyshev polynomials defined by $T_n(\cos t) = \cos nt.$ A harmonic knot is a nonsingular harmonic curve, it is a long knot.
+In 1897 Comstock proved that a harmonic curve is a knot if and only if $a,b,c$ are pairwise coprime integers (\cite{Com,KP3,Fr}). \pn We observed in \cite{KP1} that the trefoil can be parametrized by Chebyshev polynomials: $x=T_3(t),\, y=T_4(t), \,z= T_5(t)$.
 This led us to study harmonic knots in \cite{KP3}. \pn Harmonic knots are polynomial analogues of the famous Lissajous knots (\cite{BDHZ,BHJS,Cr,HZ,JP,La1,La2}).
-The symmetries of harmonic knots, obvious from the parity of Chebyshev polynomials, are different from those of Lissajous.
-For example, the figure-eight knot which is not a Lissajous knot, is the harmonic knot $ \H(3,5,7). $ \pn We proved that the harmonic knot $\H(a,b, ab-a-b)$ is alternating, and deduced that there are infinitely many amphicheiral harmonic knots and infinitely many strongly invertible harmonic knots.
-We also proved in \cite{KP3} that the torus knot $T(2, 2n+1)$ is the harmonic knot $ \H(3,3n+2,3n+1)$. \pn The harmonic knots $\H(3,b,c)$ are classified in \cite{KP4}; they are two-bridge knots and their Schubert fractions $\Frac\alpha\beta$ verify $\beta^2 \equiv \pm 1 \Mod\alpha$. \pn In this article, we give the classification of the harmonic knots $\H(4,b,c)$ for $b$ and $c$ coprime odd integers.
+However, they are very different: there are only two known examples of knots which are both Lissajous and harmonic, the knots $ 5_2$ and $7_5.$ \pn We proved in \cite{KP3} that the harmonic knot $\H(a,b, ab-a-b)$ is alternating, and deduced that there are infinitely many amphicheiral harmonic knots and infinitely many strongly invertible harmonic knots.
+We also proved that the torus knot $T(2, 2n+1)$ is the harmonic knot $ \H(3,3n+2,3n+1)$. \pn The harmonic knots $\H(3,b,c)$ are classified in \cite{KP4}; they are two-bridge knots and their Schubert fractions $\Frac\alpha\beta$ satisfy $\beta^2 \equiv \pm 1 \Mod\alpha$. \pn In this article, we give the classification of the harmonic knots $\H(4,b,c)$ for $b$ and $c$ coprime odd integers.